file-not-found/qw/README.md

 # qw
 quick wireless - bash script to quickly switch wireless modes

+To connect to systems via wlan just run _qw a_ on one machine and _qw c_ on the other.
+More options can be found below.

 ## Installation
 The following tools are needed
 * hostapd